fiskaltrust/rollout-doc/technical-operations/rollout-scenarios.md

 ## Introduction
 The scenarios in this general part will not cover all the aspects, that can be covered with fiskaltrust.Middleware and our products.
-Please check the country specific notes for further details.
+Please check the country-specific notes for further details.
 Due to technical or legal reasons not all scenarios are available in every country.

 ### Explanation of terms and graphics